privacy-scaling-explorations/zkevm-specs/specs/opcode/F1CALL_F2CALLCODE_F4DELEGATECALL_FASTATICCALL.md

 It then checks the new call `is_persistent` only if current `is_persistent` and `result` of execution is success.
 If the new call is not persistent is due to current's call is not persistent, we need to propagate the `rw_counter_end_of_reversion` to make sure every state update has a corresponding reversion.

-Finally it stores current call context by writting to `rw_table` and checks the new call context is setup correctly by reading to `rw_table`, then does step state transition to a initialized one and begin the execution.
+Finally it stores current call context by writing to `rw_table` and checks the new call context is setup correctly by reading to `rw_table`, then does step state transition to a initialized one and begin the execution.

 In the end of execution, the terminating `ExecutionState` like `RETURN`, `REVERT` will copy the `return_data` to caller specified chunk.